Updated: Sep 4

 If you are looking for more strategies and advice for new teachers, you might want to check out our First Year Survival Kit.
 It is full of useful checklists, information and resources to help you get started!

-Finally, we have a free Facebook group dedicated to helping new teachers.
+Also, we have a free Facebook group dedicated to helping new teachers.
 We are a supportive community that shares teacher tips, hacks, resources and more.
 Join us HERE!